lmitechnologies/LMI_AI_Solutions/object_detectors/yolov8_lmi/README.md

 # Train and test YOLOv8 models
-This is the tutorial how to train and test the YOLOv8 models.
-This tutorial assume that the training and testing happen in a **x86** system.
-However, the arm dockerfile is provided here: https://github.com/lmitechnologies/LMI_AI_Solutions/blob/ais/object_detectors/yolov8_lmi/docker/arm.dockerfile.
+This is the tutorial walking through how to train and test YOLOv8 models.
+This tutorial assumes that the training and testing processes are running in a **x86** system.

 ## System requirements
 ### Model training